Nagasaki45/GCFF/README.md

 curl --header "Content-Type: text/csv" --data "`cat features_example.csv`" http://localhost:5000/
 ```
 - Build a client in whatever language you want!

+##### Track F-Formations over time

+If knowing the F-Formation of static images or frames is not enough for you, and you need to identify F-Formations over time, you can use the `/continuous` endpoing of the server.
+See the `gcff.ContinuousGC` for more information.

 ### Data